EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 ### Running docker-compose and its services

-Once the image with our services has been created we can start up and create the services with the up command.
-With docker-compose up it will start or restart all the services in the docker-compose.yml or restart all the services in the docker-compose.yml file or the one we specify with _-f_. we specify with _-f_.
+Once the image with our services has been created we can start and create the services with the up command.
+With docker-compose up will start or restart all the services in the docker-compose.yml file or the one we specify with _-f_.

 ```bash
 docker-compose up